 (b) Enforceability.
 This Agreement constitutes the legal, valid and binding obligation of Energy Manager, except as enforceability may be limited by (i) applicable bankruptcy, insolvency, reorganization, moratorium or similar laws affecting the rights of creditors generally and (ii) general principles of equity.

 (c) Due Authorization.
-The execution, delivery and performance of this Agreement by Energy Manager has been duly authorized by all requisite action and will not conflict with any provisions of any Applicable Law, or any agreement or instrument to which it is a party or by which it, its property or assets may be bound or affected.
+The execution, delivery and performance of this Agreement by Energy Manager has been duly authorized by all requisite action and will not conflict with any provisions of any Applicable Law, or any agreement or instrument to which it is a Party or by which it, its property or assets may be bound or affected.

 (d) Permits.
 Energy Manager has obtained or shall have obtained all Permits which Applicable Law requires for Energy Manager to obtain in its name in order to perform the Services; provided, however, that Energy Manager shall have no responsibility or obligation to obtain any of the Permits relating to the Project.